abiaosita-Geraldo/abiaosita-Geraldo.github.io/README.md

   dropping to **-2.3**in groceries.
 * **Logistical Disparities:** Delivery turn around times range from **4 to 6 days** across geographical entities, highlighting potential fulfillment bottlenecks in the eastern region.
-* **Method of payment:** Credit card represents the dominant mode of payment across all demographic,revealing the highest rate among the middle age consumers
+* **Method of payment:** Credit card represents the dominant mode of payment across all demographic ,revealing the highest rate among the middle age consumers

 ---